 - The collective economic rewards of higher employment

 - Greater equality of opportunity for residents through improved access to relevant online provision

 - Minimal environmental impact through locally based provision

 Project partners and wider stakeholders we will work with

-The partnership brings together Sefton CVS, a leading LCR VCSE sector infrastructure organisation, with 22 Delivery Partners (19 VCSE sector providers, plus three Local Authorities) and 11 strategic Housing Association partners; all high performing local providers with proven performance track records in DI & employment support.
+The partnership brings together Sefton CVS, a leading LCR VCSE sector infrastructure organisation, with 12 Delivery Partners (11 VCSE sector providers, plus one Local Authority) and 11 strategic Housing Association partners; all high performing local providers with proven performance track records in DI & employment support.